 Complaints & the ODA

-But we cannot be relaxed about any behaviour that threatens user trust in dating services.
-We would hope to minimise this risk by building on our ODA membership base – showing those outside that it’s good for users and good for their businesses to up their standards and come on board.
-We would work with consumer and data protection bodies to end any rogue-trading.
-And we would be loud in encouraging the public to look for the ODA logo as an assurance when deciding which service to go with.
+No. But we cannot be relaxed about any behaviour that threatens user trust in dating services.
+We aim to minimise this risk by building on our ODA membership base and promoting good practice right across the sector.
+We would be loud in encouraging the public to look for the ODA logo as an assurance when deciding which service to go with.

 Yes – if we had to.
 No association can ignore behaviours that damage public trust, the reputation of the sector and the health of the market.
 If a member’s behaviour is a wide, serious risk to consumers and to the reputation of the sector we would have to suspend or end their membership.
 But, as set out above, we are working on the basis members have joined because of their commitment to their users and a healthy market.